Contrast-Security-OSS/docs/content/admin/policy_mgmt/LogEnhancers.md

 > * `{Pn}`: Print the given parameter at index `n`.
 Note that `n` is zero-based.
 > * `{R}`: Print the return value of the function.

-* Make a name for the Log Enhancer, like “spring-forgot-password”.